 The choice of your supports will determine what clips you can use.

-For steel hoops I use clothespins.
+For steel hoops I use standard wooden clothespins.
 Or you can use binder clips although these will rust and also could damage the cover with their sharper edges.

 For PVC pipe you can buy special clips.
 Or you can use short pieces of the same PVC pipe cut in half lengthwise and snapped over the row cover onto the PVC pipe ribs.
-Or use really big binder clips or clothespins designed for steel pipe.
+Or use really big binder clips or clothespins designed for steel pipe outdoor clothes dryers.

 For wood frames you can staple the row cover to the frame with a staple gun.
 For better durability however get yourself some lattice wood strips and attach them with screws or nails, sandwiching the row cover between the lattice and the wood frame.